Swift Island is an all-inclusive experimental conference happening a month after Apple's WWDC 2018.

 Our mission is to break the cycle!

 Swift Island is an experimental conference in the broadest sense.
-In the month following WWDC, we invite you to join us for a hands-on experience with all of Apple’s newly announced API's and Frameworks, in sessions guided by top-notch mentors.
+After WWDC, we invite you to join us for a hands-on experience with all of Apple’s newly announced API's and Frameworks, in sessions guided by top-notch mentors.

-The format is very simple: 2 days, choose from 4 sessions per day provided by 8 mentors.
-Everyone peer programs and has fun.
+The format is very simple: 3 workshop days, choose from 4 sessions per day provided by 8 mentors.
+Everyone pair programs and has fun.

-A conference ticket is all inclusive: You will get two days of workshops, three days of lodging in a shared cabin (private rooms) and all the food you need for breakfast, lunch and dinner during your stay.
-And if you want, a bike.
+A conference ticket is all inclusive: You will get three days of workshops, three days of lodging in a shared cabin (private rooms) and all the food you need for breakfast, lunch and dinner during your stay.
+And a bike.
 And did we mention it’s on an island?

 It's called Texel (pronounced tes-sel) and it’s one of the five Frisian Islands, located in the Wadden Sea, which is a Unesco World Heritage.
 In short - it's an island in the Netherlands and it's awesome.